f1re-nl/pre-commit-handler-example/README.md

-# pre-commit-handler-example
+# Pre-Commit Handler Example
-This is a repository for an example, in JetBrains MPS, on how to create and use pre-commit handler plugins.
+This repository has an example project on how to create and use pre-commit handler plugins in JetBrains MPS.
+We explain the process in-depth in our blog post.